Waverly Hills Sanatorium is a massive abandoned

 to you if you choose to take a guided tour around the facility

-of the former sanatorium.
+of the former Waverly Hills Sanatorium.
 The site where the photo was taken

 have no windows at least at the time when it was made.
 So